FFL payment gateways 101: a complete guide

 Shipping Requirements and Suggestions

 It’s important to note that the U.S. Postal service generally can legally transport long guns, but not handguns.
 To transport handguns, you will have to ship via a service such as UPS or FedEx.
-Always review your carrier’s firearm regulations before shipping, and did we mention… get a lawyer?
+Always review your carrier’s firearm regulations before shipping and, as we’ve mentioned previously, seek legal council.

 Most major carriers require firearms to be shipped express to the receiving FFL with signature confirmation (an adult signature).
 The firearm must be unloaded and shipped separately from all other items, especially ammunition.
 The box cannot bear any markings identifying the contents.
 Even your branding (if included) should be non-descriptive.
 Part of the reason behind such restrictions is the increased risk of theft if the contents are identified; therefore some merchants also try to hide the product identity in other ways not required by their carrier, such as packing a small handgun in a disproportionally large box or using used boxes from an unrelated company.
 Particularly when shipping handguns, always try to make the box difficult to hide.
 Such boxes are less likely to be pilfered.